zwettemaan/CEPSparker/ReadMe.md

 the same .command file will work with just a double-click.

-But every time you (re)download/unzip from GitHub, you will need to 'prime' each and every command-line script you use with 'Right-click, Open' instead of double-click.
+But every time you (re)download/unzip from GitHub, you will need to 'prime' each and every command-line script in the CEPSparker folder with 'Right-click, Open' instead of double-click.

 Subsequent runs of the same command file will only need a double-click.